ScottON/ScottON/_projects/2021-05-11-marketing-experience.md

 Lastly, I’m in regular contact with multiple six-figure copywriters.
 They began as mentors and have grown into a trusted network of friends.
 We share insider knowledge about what works best across a range of industries.
 Working with me, your business gets direct access to their marketing knowledge.

 <blockquote>“This is one of my favorite emails I've received this year!” –  Jacob McMillen | #1 U.S. search result for ‘copywriter’</blockquote>

+<blockquote>“My relationship with Scott has been an incredible asset for my business.
+Every time I implement his suggestions, the results are mind-blowing” – Jonathan Beaudoin-S | Chief Marketing Consultant at Bonaventure & Associates</blockquote>

 ## Want to find out how I can help grow your business?
 ### Send me a message about your project and I'll get back to you asap!